TaliaferroLab/OINC-seq/README.md

 ## Installation

+### Option 1: conda

-Installation can be done by cloning this repository.
-Alternatively PIGPEN can be installed using [bioconda](https://bioconda.github.io/) using `conda install -c bioconda pigpen`.
+PIGPEN can be installed using [bioconda](https://bioconda.github.io/) using `conda install -c bioconda pigpen`.
 Following installation using `conda`, PIPGEN is accessible by calling `pigpen`, e.g. `pigpen -h`.
-In either case, `postmaster` must be installed separately afterward.
+Currently, `postmaster` must be installed separately afterward.
 This can be done using `cargo install --git https://github.com/COMBINE-lab/postmaster`.
-If PIPGEN was installed via `conda`, make sure to install postmaster in the same environment.
+If PIPGEN was installed via `conda`, make sure to install postmaster in the same environment. #TODO: make bacon and alignAndQuant easily accessible after installation.

+### Option 2: manual installation

+Alternatively, you can download PIGPEN directly from this repository.
+PIPGEN is python-based, but requires a number of extra modules as well as some R and Rust libraries.
+These are most easilty installed with [conda](https://docs.conda.io/projects/conda/en/stable/index.html).
+The necessary software is listed in `pigpen_env.yaml`.
+This configuration file can be provided to conda and has all the information needed to setup a PIGPEN-ready environment.

+`conda env create -f pigpen_env.yaml`

+This will create an environment called `pigpen_env` that contains all the necessary modules.
+To activate the environment, type

+`source activate pigpen_env`

+Uncompress the repository and move into the compressed directory.
+Install PIGPEN using

+`python setup.py install`

+Then to make sure you are ready to go, ask for the help options in the PIGPEN, BACON, and alignAndQuant scripts using

+`pigpen -h`

+`bacon -h`

+`alignAndQuant -h`

+If there are errors, one or more of the modules likely did not install properly.
+In that case, using an alternative package manager like pip may help.
+If you see no errors, you are good to go.

 ## Preparing alignment files

-`pigpen.py` expects a particular directory structure for organization of `STAR`, `salmon`, and `postmaster` outputs.
+`pigpen` expects a particular directory structure for organization of `STAR`, `salmon`, and `postmaster` outputs.
 This is represented below.

 ```
 workingdir